Pitch Deck Structure: What Investors Want To See

 This logic follows the three-act structure of storytelling: In the first act, it’s critical to engage your audience, capture their attention and establish the status quo.
 In the second act, your story should be developed to build excitement about the business opportunity, by providing numbers that are as irresistible as they are irrefutable.
 The third act is where the rubber meets the road and you deal the killer blow, making your point about why investing in your company is a fantastic opportunity.

-A pitch deck can become especially effective when it's structured like a compelng story following the structure above, with a payoff that highlights your product and company, and a cliffhanger that'll make investors want to fund your vision.
+A pitch deck can become especially effective when it's structured like a compelling story following the structure above, with a payoff that highlights your product and company, and a cliffhanger that'll make investors want to fund your vision.

 Our team has helped hundreds of startups write and design their pitch deck in exactly this way.